New animal research personnel (and new Principal Investigators) who will be working with live vertebrate animals must complete the following steps:

 - Minimizing Pain and Distress, for anyone performing procedures with the potential for more than momentary pain and distress

-5. The Attending Veterinarian, Dr. Fyke, will email you after you submit your form to schedule a meeting with you to review, print, and sign your Risk Inventory.
+7. The Attending Veterinarian, Dr. Fyke, will email you after you submit your form to schedule a meeting with you to review, print, and sign your Risk Inventory.
+This must be complete before being seen at Health Services (step 9).

-7. Contact University Health Services for an appointment to be seen by a UM healthcare provider.
-Be sure to take a printout of both the Occupational Health Evaluation AND Risk Inventory to your appointment.
+9. Contact University Health Services for an appointment to be seen by a UM healthcare provider.
+Be sure to take a prinout of BOTH the Occupational Health Evaluation AND your Risk Assesment, that was SIGNED by Dr. Fyke in step 7, to your appointment.

 Students: Call 662-915-7274